 The commander-in-chief told the cannibal king he would be renounced by his family and banished from the kingdom if he didn’t stop, just like what happened to one young man who would not give up alcohol.

 - The only son of a wealthy brahmin family was thoroughly virtuous.
 But one day his friends tricked him into drinking alcohol for the first time by hiding some fiery liquor in cups made of lotus leaves in a garden and telling the man it was lotus nectar.
 He drank it down and got drunk; and liked it very much.
-So he and his friends drank throughout the day, and when they were out of liquor, the man traded away his signet ring to buy more.
-He went home trembling and babbling, and after sleeping it off his father told him to never drink again; they were a respected family and if their reputation got destroyed, then so would their business.
+So he and his friends drank throughout the day, and when they were out of liquor the man traded away his signet ring to buy more.
+He went home trembling and babbling, and then passed out.
+His father told him to never drink again; they were a respected family and if their reputation got destroyed, then so would their business.
 The son said he would not stop drinking, so the father kicked him out of the house and the family.
 The young man became a pitiful wretch and died a beggar in the street.

 Still gripped by desire, the cannibal king again predicted his own demise if he could not have what he craved so dearly and continued his previous story to reveal the fate of the rose apple-loving boy’s father.

-Still hoping to convince the cannibal king, the commander-in-chief told another cautionary tale about a flock of golden geese.
+Still hoping to convince the cannibal king, the commander-in-chief told a cautionary tale about a flock of golden geese.

 - A flock of golden geese lived high in the Himalayas and went down below to eat.
 But they could not fly that far in the rainy season, so they gathered a supply of rice and stayed inside their cave for four months.
 Each month during that time a giant spider as big as a chariot wheel would spin a thick, strong web over the cave entrance.
-And each year when the sky cleared and it was time for them to leave they gave a young goose a double serving of food and he would crawl and cut through all four webs, freeing the flock.
+And each year when the sky cleared and it was time for them to leave, they gave a young goose a double serving of food and he would crawl through all four webs and cut them to free the flock.
 But one year the rainy season lasted five months and the geese ran out of rice.
 They started to eat eggs.
 When these were gone, they ate goslings and then their elderly.
 They had grown feeble during this time and when the rains stopped the young goose was only able to cut through four webs before he lost his strength.
 When the spider returned, it cut off all the geese’s heads and drank their blood.

-Making a final attempt to change the cannibal king’s mind, the commander-in-chief brought out his family and harem and said he had to choose; and the king said he loved human flesh more than all of them.
+Making a final attempt to change the cannibal king’s mind, the commander-in-chief brought out the royal family and harem and said he had to choose; and the king said he loved human flesh more than all of them.
 So he was sent out to a forest with only his sword and his cook.
 He made a home at the base of a banyan tree and went out to the road to kill men, bringing their bodies back to his cook.
-One day when he didn’t get a victim, he was so obsessed he killed and ate his cook.
+He was so obsessed that one day when he didn’t get a victim he killed and ate his cook.